bajran/Docker-Commands/README.md

 Successfully built e3aec4897168
 ---------------------------------------

-If any of layer is failed, then we need to fixed it and it doesn't start with first layer, acutally it cache the layer and when we re-run it again, it takes from cache and starts from the failed part again
+> If any of layer is failed, then we need to fixed it and it doesn't start with first layer, acutally it
+> cache the layer and when we re-run it again, it takes from cache and starts from the failed part again

 --------------------------------------------------------------------------
 ##### Inspect

-To get the details of docker container, then run below commands
 ```
 > docker inspect <container_id>
 ```
+> To get the details of docker container, then run below commands
 --------------------------------------------------------------------------
 ##### Logs

-TO get the logs of container
 ```
 > docker logs <container_id>
 ```
+> To get the logs of container
 -------------------------------------------------------------

 ##### History

-TO get the history of docker image
 ```
 > docker history <container-id>
 ```
-e.g
+> TO get the history of docker image e.g
 ```
 > docker history redis                                                                                                  IMAGE               CREATED             CREATED BY                                      SIZE                COMMENT